Two officers not indicted by grand jury in fatal shooting of Clinton man

-An East Feliciana grand jury on Monday morning declined to charge either law enforcement officer involved in the April fatal shooting of a Clinton man, who was in the backseat of a vehicle during a traffic stop that quickly escalated.
+An East Feliciana grand jury on Monday declined to charge either law enforcement officer involved in the April fatal shooting of a Clinton man who was in the back seat of a vehicle during a traffic stop that quickly escalated.

-East Feliciana District Attorney Sam D'Aquilla said the grand jury did not find evidence to bill East Feliciana Sheriff's deputy Cullen Wilson or Clinton police officer Richard Boudoin with second-degree murder — or any lesser charges — in the death of 28-year-old Myron Flowers.
+District Attorney Sam D'Aquilla said the grand jury did not find evidence to bill East Feliciana Sheriff's deputy Cullen Wilson or Clinton police officer Richard Boudoin with second-degree murder — or any lesser charges — in the death of 28-year-old Myron Flowers.
 Both officers fired their weapons at Flowers, killing him.
-Officials said Flowers was armed with two guns, however D'Aquilla said Flowers never fired his weapons in the incident.
+Although Flowers was armed with two guns, D'Aquilla said Flowers never fired his weapons in the incident.

 Flowers was a back-seat passenger in a vehicle that Wilson stopped about 9 p.m. on April 12 in Clinton for an equipment violation, which D'Aquilla said was either for a license plate light or a back light out.

-Officials say man killed in Clinton officer shooting was armed with 2 guns; witness saw gunfire exchange

-CLINTON — Officials say the 28-year-old man killed in the Friday night officer shooting in Clinton was armed with two guns and a civilian witn…

-D'Aquilla said after speaking with the driver, Wilson asked to search the car, and the driver permitted.
-When Wilson approached the front seat, he shined a flashlight into the vehicle, seeing Flowers in the backseat.
+D'Aquilla said that Wilson, after speaking with the driver, asked to search the car, and the driver permitted it.
+When Wilson approached the front seat, he shined a flashlight into the vehicle, seeing Flowers in the back seat.
 Wilson then went to open the back door, noticing that Flowers had a gun on him.
-D'Aquilla said that Wilson asked Flowers to put his hands up and step out of the car, but Flowers did not comply.
+D'Aquilla said Wilson asked Flowers to put his hands up and step out of the car, but Flowers did not comply.

 Wilson then attempted to secure the gun, but Flowers grabbed Wilson's hand, and the two "tussled around for a minute," D'Aquilla said.
-D'Aquilla also said that Flowers reached for his second gun.
+The district attorney also said Flowers reached for his second gun.

 Wilson then stepped back and shot at Flowers.
-Clinton police officer Richard Boudoin, who had been called to provide backup to Wilson, also fired at Flowers once Flowers was already on the ground, D'Aquilla said.
-However, the district attorney also noted that the video made it look like Flowers was still either holding a gun or had it near his hand.
+Clinton police officer Richard Boudoin, who had been called to provide backup to Wilson, also fired at Flowers once he was already on the ground, D'Aquilla said.
+The district attorney also noted that the video made it look like Flowers was still either holding a gun or had it near his hand.

 The video of the shooting was not immediately available Monday.